1. Home/

 AI Security Monitoring & Incident Response

 AI systems require continuous monitoring — not only for technical availability, but for security-relevant anomalies.
 We implement monitoring solutions that detect suspicious patterns in model inputs and outputs: unusual query volumes, systematic probing attempts, or gradual drift through data poisoning.
-Integration into existing SIEM systems and defined escalation processes ensure that your security team is immediately able to act in the event of AI incidents.
+Integration into existing SIEM systems and defined escalation processes ensure that your security team can act immediately in the event of AI incidents.

 Frequently Asked Questions about AI Security